Blog Posts Checklist: 5 Tips for Becoming a Preferred Shipper

 Tendering loads at the last minute, making it difficult to schedule appointments, requiring carriers to reschedule if they miss an appointment… these are just a few of the ways that shippers can make life difficult for carriers.
 If you practice these habits on a regular basis, you might find yourself struggling to find carriers when you need them.

 Whether they work through 3PLs or directly with carriers, preferred shippers help carriers to be more efficient and better utilize assets.
-(The current industry average for asset utilization is about 50 percent, according to Fleet Owner.)
 The more loads a carrier can haul in a day, the more productive and efficient they can be – especially when capacity is tight.
 Naturally, that’s better for business.

 Improved asset utilization also helps to reduce a carriers’ operational costs and can extend the life of equipment and enhance performance.